pollen-robotics/website/content/reachy.md

       text : "
 #### Bringing Reachy into your educational process will let your University stand out in the crowd.

 Make the experience of your students unconventional, empowering them with the state-of-the-art knowledge.
-Reachy merges in one easy to use platform all modern engineer skills: programation, mechanics, electronics, 3D printing, machine learning and so on.
+Reachy merges in one easy to use platform to train all modern engineer skills: programming, mechanics, electronics, 3D printing, machine learning, virtual reality and so on.

-Reachy is fully open source, he gives you all the freedom to show how things work!
+Reachy is fully open-source, he gives you all the freedom to show how things work!

 ##### Where?